NCAS-CMS/cf-python/docs/source/performance.rst

-A Dask array is divided into pieces called "chunks" that are the elements over which Dask computations can be parallelised, and performance is strongly dependent on the nature of these chunks.
+A Dask array is divided into pieces called "chunks" that are the elements over which Dask computations can be parallelised, and performance is strongly dependent on the size and shape of these chunks.

 By default, chunks have a size of at most ``128 MiB`` and prefer square-like shapes.
 A new default chunk size is set with the